asthanabajrang/springbootsample/README.md

 # springbootsample
 sample application in spring boot with unit test cases using mock mvc

+Requirements
+1. JDK 7 or higher
+2. Maven 3 or higer

 Run this application

 1. Using maven